-Agnieszka is Assistant Professor of Social Anthropology at the University of Zurich and head of the ROADWORK project.
+Agnieszka is Professor of Social Anthropology at the University of Fribourg and head of the ROADWORK project.
 She graduated in China Studies at Adam Mickiewicz University, Poznan, Poland and completed her PhD in Social Anthropology at the University of Bern, Switzerland.
 She has held research positions and taught Anthropology, China Studies and Central Asian Studies at her alma mater, and at the universities of Bern, St Gallen, Zurich and Fribourg in Switzerland, LMU Munich in Germany and Xinjiang University in China.
 She has also been a visiting scholar at the University of Washington, Oslo University and the University of Cambridge.

 Agnieszka’s regional expertise centers on the People’s Republic of China and the Sino–Central Asian borderlands.
 She has spent more than four years studying and conducting research in China, first in the lush southwest, then in the megalopolises of Beijing and Shanghai, and since 2011 in the arid northwest.
 Her recent research explores the nexus of transport infrastructure, settler colonialism and processes of state territorialization there.

 For ROADWORK, Agnieszka continues her research in northwest China but also expands her field into neighbouring regions of Kazakhstan and Kyrgyzstan.
 She focuses on the challenges of infrastructure maintenance in the fluid landscape of the Sino–Central Asian borderlands, and on how temporalities of materials, investment, discourses, government agendas, ecosystems and humans affect the social life of infrastructures in this part of Asia.

 Zarina is a social anthropologist from Kyrgyzstan.
 She received her BA from the Kyrgyz-Turkish Manas University in Bishkek and her MA in Social Anthropology from Hacettepe University in Turkey.
 After completing her studies, Zarina returned to Kyrgyzstan where she has worked since as a researcher on various projects conducted by such organizations as UN Women Kyrgyzstan, the foundation Urban Initiatives, Research Institute of Islamic Studies in Bishkek, and Analytical Center Polis Asia.
 She has always been interested in religious practices, identity, ethnicity, feminism/gender and urban studies.